About us

 Schematic illustrating the complexity of two replication forks converging opposite the origin.
 In order to complete chromosomal replication the DNA between the replisomes has to be fully replicated.

-In order to measure and visualise different aspects of DNA replication and DNA repair, we use a wide variety of tools and techniques.
+In order to measure and visualise different aspects of DNA replication, DNA repair and cell physiology we use a wide variety of tools and techniques.

 Genetics